HiGregSmith/KiCommand/README.md

 KiCommand dialog box is shown when the Tools > External Plugins > KiCommand menu item is selected.

-#### For KiCad 4.0.7 stable:
+#### From the Scripting Console

-Enable Tools > Scripting Console then enter
+Select *Tools > Scripting Console...* then enter

     import kicommand

-This will show the KiCommand dialog.
-(Note that not all commands have been tested in 4.0.7).
+    kicommand.KiCommandAction.getInstance().Run()
+    from kicommand.kicommand import kc

+This will show the KiCommand dialog, and is exactly what is run when KiCommand is selected from the "External Tools..." menu.
+The last line will allow you to enter *KiCommand* commands from the console using the *kc* command:

+    kc('board print')

+### Testing Your Installation
+Select *Tools > Scripting Console...* then enter

+    import kicommand.test

+This will execute a series of tests, running a series of *KiCommand* commands and verifying the results.
+You should see all of the tests return *OK*.

 ### Self Documented Help
 When KiCommand starts up, it displays help information to get you started.